Turkey & Syria Earthquake Response Fund

 International Blue Crescent Relief and Development Foundation

-With Give2Asia’s support, IBC will provide essential aid for at least 3,000 babies and children affected by quakes in Hatay Province.
-The support will run for one month, focusing on fulfilling essential needs (blankets, diapers, other support) for babies, children, and the elderly.
-In addition, IBC also supports earthquake-affected Syrian refugees living in the Turkiye side of the Nurdağı District.
-According to estimates, the District is home to more than 15,000 Syrian refugees.
-As of the 2nd week of March 2023, there are 362 tents in Nurdagi.
-The number of Syrians under temporary protection living in these tents is 1,533 people.
-Considering the approaching Ramadan, Syrians living in the tent city camping area and scattered tents outside the camps urgently need access to hot meal support.
+IBC has offices that serve communities in Turkey and Syria and is now mobilizing to provide relief and assess needs.
+Given the cold weather conditions in the affected areas of Turkey and Syria, IBC’s initial goal is to distribute tents, heaters, blankets, warm clothing, and food to families.
+IBC has offices in the cities of Gaziantep (the epicenter of the disaster), Hatay (where severe damages occurred), Kilis (from where IBC can help with the North Syria response), and Sanliurfa (from where they have access to Diyarbakir and Malatya).
+IBC has local teams in the field in Kilis, Gaziantep, Kahramanmaras, and Sanliurfa and is assisting the local authorities with the emergency rescue of those under the collapsed buildings.
+With Give2Asia’s support, IBC will provide essential aid for at least 3,000 babies and children affected by the quakes in Hatay Province.
+The support will run for one month, focusing on fulfilling essential needs such as blankets, diapers, and other support for babies, children, and the elderly.
+In addition, IBC also supports earthquake-affected Syrian refugees living on the Turkish side of the Nurdağı District.
+The District is estimated to be home to more than 15,000 Syrian refugees.
 In this regard, IBC prioritizes hot meals for a minimum of 1,500 Syrians, mainly settled in the Nurdagi and Islahiye districts.
-Hot meals will consist of at least three different dishes, with bread and fruit, yogurt, and dessert – which will be served depending on the day’s choice.
+Hot meals will consist of at least three different dishes, with bread and fruit, yogurt, and dessert, which will be served depending on the day’s choice.

 Hayata Destek Derneği (Support to Life)